Boadzie/AIScript/data-science/data-science.md

 #### Artificial Intelligence(AI)

-Artificial Intelligence is the art, science and engineering of making ntelligent agents and machines that perform human specific tasks.
+Artificial Intelligence is the art, science and engineering of making intelligent agents and machines that perform human specific tasks.
 It includes fields such Machine Learning, Natural Language Processing, etc.

 #### Natural Language Processing(NLP)